-We’ve all got bills to pay and things we’re saving for, but taking surveys just isn’t going to help you get to where you want to be.
-They’re very time-consuming and so low paying, I can’t see it making any real difference to your bottom line.
+We’ve all got bills to pay and things we’re saving for, but surveys just aren’t going to help you get where you want to be; they’re too time-consuming and low-paying.

-If you want a legit way of making money online then I recommend you better use your time and invest it into building a website business you can earn a monthly revenue from.
+If you want a legit way of making money online then you’d be better off investing your time into building an online business you can earn monthly revenue from.

-Sites like Wealthy Affiliate have really good courses for this and you can even get started for free.
+Wealthy Affiliate has a really good course on this and you can get started for free.

-Creating an internet business takes a little longer to accomplish, but the rewards are far greater and they last longer.
-Instead of giving yourself a second job to do, you’d be far better off building a new online income stream for yourself.
+Creating an internet business takes a little longer to accomplish, but the rewards are far greater and last longer.

 Read the full Wealthy Affiliate review to find out how you can get instant access to the right know-how and support.

 I hope this American Consumer Opinion review helped you out.
-If you have any questions at all please leave them in the comments below, I’m always more than happy to help you out.
+If you have any questions please leave them in the comments below and I’ll get right back to you.

 Simon Crowe is the founder of The Make Money Online Blog and is on a mission to help as many people as possible kiss their bosses goodbye.